wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 `reads.pe2.fastq.gz`.
 To do so, we will use [*FastQC*](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) ([documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)).
-FASTQC is a software tool to help visualise characteristics of a sequencing run.
+FASTQC is a software tool to help visualise the characteristics of a sequencing run.
-It can thus inform yourread cleaning strategy.
+It can thus inform your read cleaning strategy.

 Run FastQC on the `reads.pe1.fastq.gz` and `reads.pe2.fastq.gz` files.
 The command is given below, where instead of `YOUR_OUTDIR`, you will need